vitrun/pok/merkletree/README.md

 ![](img/merkle_tree.png)

 ## Uses
-* consistency verification
+* Check if the data belongs in the merkle tree
-* data verification
+* To concisely prove the validity of data being part of a dataset without storing the whole data set
-* data synchronization
+* To ensure the validity of a certain data set being inclusive in a larger data set without revealing either the complete data set or its subset.

 ### Examples
 ##### P2P download